dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-reader-task-settings/terminate-setting.md

 # TerminateSetting

-Parameter `TerminateSetting` defines the terminate stages of each section in the task.
-For each sections, you can define only one terminate stage.
+Parameter `TerminateSetting` defines the stage where the algorithm task stops.

 ## Example